-GeoBus is available to visit all secondary schools in all educational authorities around Scotland.
-Teaching packages cover broad areas of Earth science and are aimed at supporting STEM subject teaching generally, as well as highlighting career opportunities in Earth Science and other STEM subjects.
+GeoBus® teaching packages cover broad areas of Earth Science and are aimed at supporting STEM subject teaching generally, as well as highlighting career opportunities in Earth Science and other STEM subjects.

 Meet the GeoBus Team

-Ruth is a Senior Lecturer in the Department of Earth & Environmental Sciences.
+Ruth is an honourary lecturer in the School of Earth & Environmental Sciences.
 She has a BSc in Geology from the City University of New York (1992) and a PhD from Penn State University (1997).
-She is the Director and founder of GeoBus and provides overall direction and vision for the project as well as managing the funding, budgets and publications.
+She founded GeoBus in 2012 and is still keenly interested in the activities carried out by the team.
 Her particular research interests are in non-marine sedimentary systems and geochronology.

-Claire is currently a Royal Society of Edinburgh Research Fellow and will be a Lecturer in Earth Sciences as of October 2018.
+Claire is a Senior Lecturer in Earth Sciences.
 She is Co-PI of the Geobiology Laboratory and a member of the St Andrews Centre for Exoplanet Science.
 Her research interests include robotic exploration of Mars, constraining the habitability of extraterrestrial environments, and understanding how biomarkers are preserved in the rock record.